madalinoprea/magneto-debug/README.md

 # Roadmap
 - Re-add ability to search configuration
-- Add unit tests
-- Add Travis
+- UI tweaks and improvements
 - Add more detailed documentation